wonsunahn/CS1632_Reddit_Cats/README.md

 }
 ```

-**Note: Please do not mess with the method declaration "public void setUp() {"
-since it is used for pattern detection in GradeScope to replace the method.**

 # Groupwork Plan

 I want each member in the group to work on this individually and that is why I